Philip of Dreux: Life

-Philip was son of Robert I of Dreux and Agnes of Baudemont, and the brother of Robert II of Dreux.
+Philip was the son of Robert I of Dreux and Agnes of Baudemont, and the brother of Robert II of Dreux.

 He first campaigned in Palestine in 1180, in an expedition headed by Henry II of Champagne and Peter I of Courtenay.
 This attack on Saladin's holdings was ineffectual.

 Robert II and Philip of Dreux arrived with forces in Palestine in 1189.
+They participated in the Siege of Acre as part of King Philip II's army, though when the King returned to France in July of 1191 they stayed as part of the remaining French Crusader forces under the command of Hugh III, Duke of Burgundy.
+They would both later participate in the Battle of Arsuf, though Philip would then retire to the city of Tyre in the aftermath of the victory.

+Philip was present in Tyre on April 28th, 1192, where he dined with Conrad of Montferrat who had by then been named King of Jerusalem.
+As Conrad returned from Philip's quarters, he was ambushed by two Assassins and killed.

-Richard Lionheart bore him a consistent enmity after the Crusade; Philip of Dreux had been one of those relaying the rumour that Richard was responsible for the killing of Conrad of Montferrat.
-Subsequently Philip had gone to Germany, when Richard was imprisoned, to advocate against setting him free.
+Richard the Lionheart bore him a consistent enmity after the Crusade; Philip of Dreux had been one of those relaying the rumour that Richard was responsible for the killing of Conrad Subsequently Philip had gone to Germany, when Richard was imprisoned, to advocate against setting him free.
 There, Philip encouraged Richard's captors to treat him poorly, earning the lifelong hatred of Richard, who considered him "a robber and an incendiary".

 He was captured by Angevin forces under the mercenary leader Mercadier and Prince John in a Normandy campaign, in 1197.
 Richard was still refusing to release him a year later, and again early in 1199.
 When Peter of Capua (who was trying to enlist Richard for the Fourth Crusade) insisted that Richard release Philip, Richard exploded and threatened to castrate Peter, so intense was his hatred of his prisoner Philip.
 Pope Celestine III was unsympathetic to Philip, confined at Rouen and then, after an escape attempt, at Chinon.
-He was freed only after Richard’s death in 1199, with Richard's successor, John agreeing to exchange him for the captured bishop-elect of Cambrai in 1200.
+He was freed only after Richard's death in 1199, with Richard's successor, John agreeing to exchange him for the captured bishop-elect of Cambrai in 1200.

 In 1210 he was in action against the Cathars in southern France, with Renaud de Mouçon, bishop of Chartres, in support of Simon de Montfort.

 He drew support from Philip Augustus in his conflict against Renaud de Dammartin, leading to Renaud's 1212 alliance with John.
 Philip was later a combatant on the victorious French side in 1214 at the Battle of Bouvines.
-He took a mace to William Longsword, Earl of Salisbury, at an important moment in the battle, leading to the Earl’s capture.
+He took a mace to William Longsword, Earl of Salisbury, at an important moment in the battle, leading to the Earl's capture.

 In his last year as bishop he founded the Pentemont Abbey, a Cistercian convent whose later buildings in Paris remain to the present day.